 Introduction

-The Anterior Cruciate Ligament (ACL) is one of the major ligaments in the knee, playing a crucial role in stabilizing the joint.
+The Anterior Cruciate Ligament (ACL) is one of the major ligaments in the knee, ACL playing a crucial role in stabilizing the joint.
 An ACL tear is a common injury, particularly among athletes, and it can significantly impact one's ability to perform daily activities.
 Physical therapy is a vital component of the recovery process, helping individuals regain strength, flexibility, and function.
 This article explores the role of physical therapy in ACL tear recovery, covering various stages from pre-surgery to advanced rehabilitation.

 Understanding ACL Tear and Recovery Needs